NaixGames/ArchipelagoBranchNaix/WebHostLib/static/assets/faq/faq_en.md

 There is a system of hints.
 Every couple items you collect you get hint points.
 Get enough hint points and you can ask the system where is that glorious item you are missing to progress.

 How to use this system?
 Well you need to connect to a text client.
 How you connect depends a little bit on if your game has a text client or not.
 This could be a console inside the game (like Minecraft and Risk of Rain 2) or an external app.
-In the later case the text client looks something like the attached image.
 In some cases your game will require a text client to even play (and in that case you can use that same window to ask for hints) or you will need to download a text client from archipelago.gg.
 Connect there (using the information as in the last question) and you will be able to ask for hints.

 For hints, input !hint NAME_OF_ITEM and the game will give you the location of the item in the whole game, or suggest an item with a similar name.
 If you dont know where to obtain that precious item or the exact name, ask arround and we will sort it out!